Current trends in electronic payments

 Contactless payments

-Contactless payments are already fairly widespread – not only in the USA and Asia, but also in Europe.
-The share of contactless payments in overall debit card payments at the point of sale in Austria already came to around 95% at end-2024.
+Contactless payment is now widespread not only in the USA and Asia but also in Europe.
+In Austria, contactless payments accounted for 95% of all debit card transactions at the point of sale by the end of 2024.

 Contactless card payments